To run things smoothly here at pxleyes, we've set up some simple guidelines.

 A theme contest is a contest where a written contest goal is provided.
 Take the time to read the goal of a theme contest.
 These goals are usually simple and to the point.
 Photography contests for example are always theme contests.

 In a source contest it's mandatory to use the provided source image in your entry.
 Not only use it, but also manipulate it in some way.
 Of course you can also combine it with other external source images.
 Source contests are only used in the photoshop section.
-If you only use the given source you must post an SBS.

 For All Types Of Contests